MoriartyPuth/CSS-GDIN-Security-Case-Study/README.md

 > **Data Integrity:** Secured
 > **PII Exposure:** Eliminated

-Disclaimer: This research was conducted for educational and security improvement purposes only.
-All testing was performed responsibly following coordinated disclosure protocols.
+Disclaimer: This research was conducted for educational and security-hardening purposes.
+All activities complied with responsible disclosure standards.